Francis G. Slack

 Francis Goddard Slack (November 1, 1897 – February 2, 1985) was an American physicist.
 He was a physics teacher, researcher, and administrator in academia who was renowned for placing equal emphasis on teaching and on research.

 Education

 Slack was born in Superior, Wisconsin on November 1, 1897.
 He received his B.S. degree from the University of Georgia in 1918.
 Thereupon, he entered the United States Army, where he was trained and commissioned as a pilot; he did not see combat in World War I, as the war ended before his graduation from pilot training.
 In 1921, he entered Columbia University; he received his Ph.D. degree in physics in 1926.
-Between his entry and graduation from Columbia, Slack spent a period of study and research with Arnold Sommerfeld at his Institute of Theoretical Physics at the Ludwig Maximilian University of Munich.
+Between his entry and graduation from Columbia, Slack spent a period of study and research with Arnold Sommerfeld at his Institute of Theoretical Physics at the Ludwig-Maximilians-Universität München.